-The keyboard has full-sized keys and a separate numeric keypad, separate cursor, lock, Windows, function and special keys.
+The keyboard has full-sized keys and an embedded numeric keypad, separate cursor, lock, Windows, function and special keys.

-Lock keys
+Lock keys and embedded numeric keypad

-The keyboard has three lock keys which you can toggle on and off.
+The keyboard has two lock keys which you can toggle on and off.

 Lock key Description Caps Lock When Caps Lock is on, all alphabetic characters typed are in uppercase.
-Num Lock When Num Lock is on, the keypad is in numeric mode.
+Num Lock < Fn> + < F12> When Num Lock is on, the embedded keypad is in numeric mode.
 The keys function as a calculator (complete with the arithmetic operators +, -, , and /).
 Use this mode when you need to do a lot of numeric data entry.
-Scroll Lock < Fn&gt; + < F12 > When Scroll Lock is on, the screen moves one line up or down when you press the up or down arrow keys respectively.
-Scroll Lock does not work with some applications.
+A better solution would be to connect an external keypad.